NBA Betting and Odds

 When betting on the NBA or any other sport, it’s good to know exactly what the odds are telling you.
 We can learn a lot just by studying odds, such as the most likely outcome and how much we can expect for correct bets.

 Let’s take a look at how it works.
 For each slate of NBA games, you’ll see a full listing of all of the contests.
 The games will generally be listed in order by start time.
-For the matchups, the home team is on the bottom and the roadside on top.
+For the matchups, the home team is on the bottom and the road team on top.

 The main game line will look something like this.